 CONCLUSIONS

 This thesis is devoted to the topic of nonlinear dependencies in one of the most cited models of the APT – Fama and French three-factor model.
-The main hypothesis is that some of the nonlinear transformations of the three factors are statistically significant and contribute in achieving greater explanatory power.
+The main hypothesis is that some of the nonlinear transformations of the three factors are statistically significant and contribute to achieving greater explanatory power.
 The secondary hypothesis states that the standard Fama and French three-factor model as well as its augmented versions do not hold for the aggregated European capital markets.

-The thesis begins with a historical overview of the evolution of the pricing theory from first return generating processes of the Capital Asset Pricing Model to the modern Arbitrage Pricing Theory with examples of the most cited models – three-factor model by Fama and French (1993), four-factor model by Carhart (1997) and five-factor model by Fama and French (2014).
-Following, two existing in the literature approaches to nonlinear models of the Arbitrage Pricing Theory are discussed, in particular the modifications of the Fama and French three-factor model.
+The thesis begins with a historical overview of the evolution of the pricing theory from first return generating processes of the Capital Asset Pricing Model to the modern Arbitrage Pricing Theory with examples of the most cited models – three-factor model by Fama and French (1993), four-factor model by Carhart (1997) and five-factor model by Fama and French (2015).
+Following, two approaches existing in the literature regarding the nonlinear models of the Arbitrage Pricing Theory are discussed, in particular the modifications of the Fama and French three-factor model.
 The empirical part of the thesis covers the data specification as well as the methodology and the results interpretation.

-Seventy two time series regressions have been performed on two datasets (the US and Europe) for six portfolios with bivariate sort by Size and B/M with six different models from linear to cubic with interactions.
+Seventy-two time series regressions have been performed on two datasets, representing the US and Europe, for six portfolios with bivariate sort by Size and B/M with six different models from linear to cubic with interactions.
 Estimations of the coefficients of the three linear factors market premium and size premium are similar for both the US and Europe, however the sensitivities to the value premium vary substantially.
 Additionally, there are two key differences in the behaviour of the return generating processes.
 Firstly, most of the linear models for the US data do not comply with the OLS assumptions, but the augmented versions with nonlinear factors do.
 Whereas, in the case of Europe almost all of the linear models fulfil requirements of the OLS.
 Secondly, the European models tend to have fewer statistically significant nonlinear factors than the US models.
 Overall some of the nonlinear factors prove to be both individually and jointly statistically significant which varies substantially between portfolios.

 The obtained results allow for positive verification of the main hypothesis of this thesis.
 In fact the additional nonlinear factors to the original Fama and French three-factor model are statistically significant and provide greater explanatory power.
 However, relatively small values of the sensitivities to the nonlinear factors question the economic significance of these variables.
 The sixteen European capital markets that are aggregated in the dataset prove to be intertwined enough so that the benchmark model and modified models hold.
 Hence, the secondary hypothesis can be rejected.